Disney Plus: A bundle with ESPN Plus and Hulu (with ads) will save $5 a month

 The timing is strategically smart.
 For one, Disney Plus can piggyback on the marketing for all of Disney's big-budget films being released for the holiday season -- Frozen 2 hits theaters Nov.
 22 and Star Wars: The Rise of Skywalker will be released Dec.
 20.

 But Netflix has also shown that the last couple of months of the year is when it tends to get some of its biggest viewership.
-Bird Box, the movie it says was viewed by more than 80 million accounts in its first month of release, came out Dec.
+Bird Box, which Netflix says was viewed by more than 80 million accounts in its first month of release, came out Dec.
 21. Bright, its fantasy crime flick starring Will Smith, was the company's most-viewed film before Bird Box.
 It was released Dec.
 13.

 Globally, Disney plans a progressive rollout worldwide over two years.
 The company provided a generalized timeline for when it will launch in the world's major regions, but it didn't pinpoint any other specific launch dates except for that in the US.